Pritam: Early life

-Pritam was born in a Bengali Brahmin family to Anuradha Chakraborty and Prabodh Chakraborty.
-He gained his early training in music from his father and learnt to play the guitar while he was still in school.
+Pritam was born to Anuradha Chakraborty and Prabodh Chakraborty in a Bengali family.
+He gained his early training in music from his father who used to run a musical school and learned to play the guitar while he was in school.

 He went to St. James' School and has a bachelor's degree in geology from Presidency College.
 Pritam was associated with the non-partisan political platform Independents' Consolidation during his days at Presidency.
-In 1994, Pritam joined FTII, Pune where he took up Sound Recording and Engineering.
+In 1994, Pritam joined FTII, Pune, where he took up Sound Recording and Engineering.